061 204545 linc@mic.ul.ie

 The programme is based on a blended model of delivery addressing the learning requirements and needs of our students.

-LINC 2025/2026 will commence in January 2026 and conclude in July 2026.
+LINC 2026/2027 will commence in September 2026 and conclude in April 2027.

 Capitation where a setting employs more than 1 LINC Graduate:

-Only one LINC Graduate can be appointed as the official INclusion COordinator for that setting.
+Only one LINC Graduate can be appointed as the official Inclusion Coordinator for that setting.
 Settings with two LINC Graduates will only receive the INCO capitation payment in relation to one graduate only.
 For the purpose of AIM rules and compliance checks there should only be one primary INCO to whom the INCO capitation will relate, however, settings can allocate tasks and both graduates can work as a team.
 If the primary INCO leaves the setting, the second graduate can be immediately appointed as the INCO by completing the Notification of Changes form, ensuring there would not be any gap in additional capitation due.

 Watch

-How one setting manager uses their extra capitation allowance from having an INclusion COordinator in their setting.
+How one setting manager uses their extra capitation allowance from having an Inclusion Coordinator in their setting.